-Comparing with other footwear solution service providers, our Group pays more attention in building its reputation among suppliers and customers by maintaining products with high quality, delivering products on time and offering attractive order terms.
+Comparing with other footwear design and development, production management and logistics management service providers, our Group pays more attention in building its reputation among suppliers and customers by maintaining products with high quality, delivering products on time and offering attractive order terms.
 Such outstanding reputation plays an important role in identifying our market position and attracting new customers.